 Even seemingly minor injuries, such as whiplash, can leave you with long-term neck and back problems, or lead to more serious conditions such as a chronic pain syndrome.
 As an accident victim you may suffer both physical and mental problems that affect your life.
 Find out more about chronic pain conditions.
 Other injuries may include:

 Those unlucky enough to suffer catastrophic injuries will face life-changing events.
 An immediate concern will be to get the best possible treatment and rehabilitation programme for the accident victim.
 Find out more about spinal injury claims, head injury claims and amputation claims.

 - Fatal road accidents

 If you’re affected by the death of someone in a road accident it can change the course of your life.
-Using our traffic accident claims experts you’ll have the reassurance that you are being handled sympathetically while pursuing your car accident compensation claim.
+Using our traffic accident claims experts you’ll have the reassurance that your claim will be handled sympathetically while pursuing compensation.
 We’ll also relieve you of the burden of dealing with the police or the complexities of the coroner’s court.

 - Long-term conditions

 As an accident victim you may suffer both physical and mental problems that affect your life.
 Even seemingly minor injuries, such as whiplash, can leave you with long-term neck and back problems, or lead to more serious conditions such as chronic pain.

 We’re determined to secure the best results from traffic accident claims for our clients.
 We have built a reputation on it.
 We’ll do everything we can so that you can gain the best quality of life possible following your accident.

 Somerset-based practice that comes recommended for its focus on spinal cord and brain injuries.
 Also offers niche expertise in areas such as fatal accidents and animal cases.
 Demonstrates further skill in the area of asbestos-related diseases.